 The Council was instrumental for renewal in the self-understanding of the Church, its inner life and its relationship to other Christian traditions, other religions and the world.
 Those participating in or who lived through the time of the Council felt a profound, exhilarating sense of renewal and virtually experienced a new Pentecost.
 Pope St John XXIII set the tone when opening the Council:

 The Church should never depart from the sacred treasure of truth inherited from the Fathers.
 But at the same time she must ever look to the present, to the new conditions and the new forms of life introduced into the modern world.

-Whilst the Second Vatican Council took place in the 1960's it has lost none of its relevance nearly fifty years on and should still be centre place in the consciousness of the Church.
-As Blessed John-Paul II wrote on the eve of the new millennium:
+Although the Second Vatican Council took place in the 1960s, it has lost none of its relevance sixty years later and should still be centre place in the consciousness of the Church.
+As St John Paul II wrote on the eve of the new millennium:

 …there [in the Council] we find a sure compass by which to take our bearings in the century now beginning

 The website benefits from articles and essays by those who experienced the Council first-hand and especially Cardinal König of Vienna and the English Benedictine Christopher Butler.
 Both were distinguished scholars, Council fathers and members of the influential Council Theological Commission.